thiyangt/Ditwah/README.md

 <!-- badges: end -->

-The goal of the Dithwa project, which hit Sri Lanka on November 28, 2025, is to provide data, monitoring, and early warning capabilities.
+The Dithwa storm that hit Sri Lanka on November 28, 2025, led to this package, which focuses on data, monitoring, and early warning.

 ## Installation